vyperfun/vyper.fun/2/init.md

 ## The \_\_init\_\_ Function

 **\_\_init\_\_** is a special initialization function that may only be called at the time of deploying a contract.
 It can be used to set initial values for storage variables.
-A common use case is to set an owner variable with the creator the contract:
+A common use case is to set an owner variable with the creator of the contract:

 ```vyper
 owner: address